Moulsford School, Moulsford

 If your child can’t catch a ball to save his life, but is a dab hand at Chopin études, there’s the usual range of music practice rooms and peri teachers.
 The dedicated music space is relatively small, though it doesn’t seem to put the kids off – over 70% of senior boys are taught a musical instrument at Moulsford and because there are no girls around, it’s not regarded sissy to play more girl-friendly instruments like the flute or harp (both of which are taught here), or to join the orchestra or choir.
 The performing arts are being taken seriously – last summer, the school introduced its inaugural dedicated summer music concert on the front lawn.

-A new calling card for Moulsford is its Activities Programme, introduced in September 17, a radical new undertaking for Years 3 – 8 that uses activities to challenge and teach the boys life skills beyond the exam hall.
+A newish calling card for Moulsford is its Activities Programme, introduced in September 17, a radical new undertaking for Years 3 – 8 that uses activities to challenge and teach the boys life skills beyond the exam hall and now also feeds into the Moulsford Award in the Prep School.
 I do hear a lot of guff from various schools about this kind of thing and all schools love to boast about their vast extra-curricular range, but I’m liking the sound of this one because it’s very much designed to stretch the kids and unlock potential.
-Basically, every half term the boys can choose an activity every day (45 – 60 mins, depending on age), anything from judo, dance and gymnastics, to rugby fit, kayaking, sewing and er, night running.
+Basically, every half term the boys can choose an activity every day (45 – 60 mins, depending on age), anything from judo, music theory, fencing, dance and gymnastics, to rugby fit, kayaking, sewing and er, night running.
+For pre-prep, it’s music and movement, golf, archery, drama club and more.
 The activities are treated like lessons – boys are expected to turn up on time, try hard and learn something new.
 I think particularly for boys who haven’t found their passion, niche or talent, it’s a great opportunity.

 Drama-wise, the main school hall is small but well-appointed with all the theatre lighting and pull-out tiered seating you’d expect.
 The start of a comprehensive new after school activities programme in Sept 17 has freed and ring-fenced time for performing arts rehearsals in the school day, part of a desire by the head to send a message that the arts are just as important as sport at Moulsford and deserve time and funding.
 All kids get the opportunity to perform or be involved in a drama production each year, drama courses run in holidays and children in certain years being offered an introduction to film production.
-On the technology front, there’s a swanky new ICT suite, and after a successful trial where last year’s Y4 each had their own ipad to use in relevant classes, they are now keeping those ipads in Y5 and the new Y4s get shiny new ones.
+On the technology front, there’s a swanky new ICT suite, and after a successful trial where last year’s Y4 each had their own ipad to use in relevant classes, this has now been rolled out to all boys in Y4 to Y8.

 WHO’S THE HEAD?

 Ben Beardmore-Gray hit the hotseat in 2014, taking over from the previous head who’d been incumbent for 20 years.
-Married with three kids (one of whom is still at the school) he’s affable, smart, private school educated, blazered up, and more English than a mid-afternoon cream tea.
+Married with three kids he’s affable, smart, private school educated, blazered up, and more English than a mid-afternoon cream tea.
 He has a sense of humour too – I’d have paid good money to see him belting out Don’t Stop Me Now at Moulsfest, the inaugural autumn school festival.
 Wife Sarah plays Brian May to the Head’s Freddie Mercury, overseeing the marketing, communications and the decor – over the last two years she’s overseen a tickle up of the main mansion house, plus the dorms.

 I’m not sure I’d describe Moulsford as quirky really unless you count a bit of outdoor pingpong as outré– it’s the quintessential English prep school, big on sport, academics, the arts, and manners, though any school that sends children sailing off to a place legitimately called Goose Poo Island has me on side.